Computation Alignment: Capacity Approximation without Noise Accumulation: Problem Setting and Notation

-As may be seen from the definition of the relaying function, we do not impose causality for the operations at the relay.
-This assumption is only for ease of notation---since we are dealing with a layered network, all results are also valid for causal relaying functions by coding over several blocks.
+for layer $d+1$, satisfying an average power constraint of $P$.\footnote{As may be seen from the definition of the relaying function, we do not impose causality for the operations at the relay.
+This assumption is only for ease of notation---since we are dealing with a layered network, all results are also valid for causal relaying functions by coding over several blocks.}

 Finally, the receiver at the destination node in layer $D+1$ consists of a \emph{decoder} $\mc{D}$ mapping its observed channel outputs (forwarded from the relays at layer $D$) into an estimate